TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ## BUG
 * Mark a answer is completely broken
-* Highlight color of answers is completely broken

 ## Version 1.x
 * Add more options for hints (Show hint only on the: wrong answer, correct answer, all other answers)